 Founded by Clyde Beswick and Jason Chang in 2010, CB1 Gallery strives to promote and nurture intellectually stimulating work that implements an intersectional aesthetic.
 CB1 aims to provide a platform for inspired conversation among both participating artists and community members.
 In January 2015 the gallery opened its new 4500 sq. ft. exhibition space in the warehouse art district of downtown Los Angeles at 1923 S. Santa Fe Ave., consisting of three CB1 exhibition galleries, plus an addition “Guest Annex” which serves as an exhibition gallery for national and international commercial galleries as well as non-profit organizations.

 CB1 Gallery, its artists and exhibitions have been featured in, The Los Angeles Times, The New York Times, Art in America, Artillery, ArtVoices, The LA Weekly, Flaunt and many other publications.

-CB1 Gallery moves to a larger 4500 SF facility in January 2015, at 1923 South Santa Fe Avenue.
-CB1 Gallery’s approximately 4500 square foot space will feature two main exhibition galleries plus a projects/video room hosting its exhibitions, offices and ample art storage.
-CB1 will also have a separate exhibition space across the building’s common hall, CB1-G, which will be offered as a temporary lease (30-or 60-day only) ‘pop up’ gallery for vetted and professional art dealers (public and private) and independent curators from across the world, covering a multitude of both contemporary and historical art disciplines.
+CB1 Gallery has moved to a larger 4500 SF facility in January 2015, at 1923 South Santa Fe Avenue.
+CB1 Gallery’s approximately 4500 square foot space features two main exhibition galleries plus a projects/video room hosting its exhibitions, offices and ample art storage.
+CB1 also includes a separate exhibition space across the building’s common hall, CB1-G, which is offered as a temporary lease (30-or 60-day only) ‘pop up’ gallery for vetted and professional art dealers (public and private) and independent curators from across the world, covering a multitude of both contemporary and historical art disciplines.

 The gallery is not accepting artist submissions at this time.